Sine-Gordon dynamics in spin transport: General solution

 \subsection{Different $K_{\sigma}$ in the wire and in the leads}

 In the previous sections, we considered $K_{\sigma}$ equal in the wire and in the leads.
 Here, we investigate the effects of a different $K_{\sigma}$ in the wire than in the leads when the wire is described by the sine-Gordon model and the leads are Luttinger liquids with $y_{1\perp} = 0$.
-The parameter $K_{\sigma}$ changes smoothly at the boundary of the wire and leads, similar to $y_{1\perp}(x)$ and and the magnetic field gradient $B(x)$ shown in Fig.~\ref{fig:field}.
+We present both the case of noninteracting leads and interacting TLL leads.
+The parameter $K_{\sigma}$ changes smoothly at the boundary of the wire and leads, similar to $y_{1\perp}(x)$ and the magnetic-field gradient $B(x)$ shown in Fig.~\ref{fig:field}.
 For an interacting TLL wire, it is known that the conductance is determined by the Luttinger parameter of the leads, $G = K_L G_0$, instead of that of the wire~\cite{Safi_transport1995, Maslov_conductance1995, Ponomarenko_conductance1995}.
 This was shown to be true also for a spatially varying velocity and Luttinger parameter within the wire, given that they approach the constant parameters in the leads smoothly~\cite{ThomaleSeidel2011}.
 We therefore investigate whether the same result is found for the differential conductance of the sine-Gordon wire at $\Delta h \gg \Delta h_c$ where the current-bias curve is linear.